mieubrisse/personal-writing/ben-franklin-analysis/post.md

 Modern wisdom says you've got to look out for yourself, and do what you need to get ahead.
 Just watch the people in Mr. Beast videos.

 But the internet's got us all living in [Big Brother](https://en.wikipedia.org/wiki/Big_Brother_(American_TV_series)).
-Our dastardly and delightful deeds are captured forever, and broadcast to a huge audience.
+Our disgraceful and delightful deeds are captured forever, broadcast to a huge audience.

 So honorable folks today get a double boost: they're rarer and therefore more valuable, and their positive reputation spreads farther.